koad/io/README.md

 [![Matrix](assets/matrix.svg)](https://matrix.to/#/#io:koad.sh?via=koad.sh)

-by saving a task as a `command`, and saving the environment variables used is an `entity`,
+by saving a task as a `command`, and saving the environment variables used as an `entity`,

-- I can remember how I did a thing
+- I can remember how I did a thing.
+- I can define environment variables in a single file, with in a well-known place.
-- I can replay the thing I did
+- I can replay the thing I did.
-- I can go back and see if I was right
+- I can go back and see if I was right.
-- I can keep my things together as simple files and folders
+- I can keep my things together as simple files and folders.
-- I don't need to install or depend on complex tools and vendors
+- I don't need to install or depend on complex tools and vendors.
-- I can keep my projects/data organized into categories (an entity folder for each `area of focus`)
+- I can keep my projects/data organized into categories (an entity folder for each `area of focus`).
+- I can pass my projects/responsibilities onto someone else, as is.

 ## customizable chain reactions